-Construction of a water treatment plant has been recommended to the City by the State of Minnesota Department of Natural Resources (DNR) and the United States Environmental Protection Agency (EPA) to reduce manganese, per- and polyfluoroalkyl substances (PFAS) or "forever chemicals," and water hardness.
-Initial planning for a water treatment plant is a specific response to address increasing levels of manganese in the drinking water supply.
-Three of five wells have a consistent level of manganese exceeding EPA guidelines for a safe level for infants under one year old, and pregnant or nursing people.
-Periodic testing demonstrates higher-than-acceptable levels in other wells.
+Construction of a water treatment plant has been recommended to the city by the State of Minnesota Department of Health to reduce manganese.
+An additional potential benefit of a water treatment plant would be the reduction in per- and polyfluoroalkyl substances (PFAS) or "forever chemicals," and water hardness.
+Initial planning for a water treatment plant is a specific response to address levels of manganese in the drinking water supply.
+Three of five wells have a consistent level of manganese exceeding MDH guidelines for a safe level for infants under one year old.

 Additionally, it is a component of municipal authority to ensure Northfield's drinking water is also safe.
+The city has designed a water treatment plant, however, due to costs, in early 2025 the City Council elected not to move forward with the project.
+The water treatment plant will be planned for future construction.
 Many of Minnesota's aquifers are known to have higher-than-advised levels of PFAS which do not break down in the environment.
 PFAS are a class of human-made chemicals that have been widely used for decades.
 Long-term exposure to PFAS in even small amounts can affect human health.
-At the current time guidance on PFAS does not point to clear recommendations for treatment based on levels of contamination.
+The current level of forever chemicals in Northfield's drinking water is below EPA guidance that requires treatment.
+Northfield should evaluate and plan water system improvements holistically to address both specific chemicals like manganese as well as climate resilience, future growth, and treating PFAS and other contaminants as identified.